A mass-momentum consistent, Volume-of-Fluid method for incompressible flow on staggered grids: Method

-In order to apply the above method on the staggered grid, the fluxes and control volumes of the momentum must be in correspondence with the fluxes and control volumes of the VOF color function.
-This is realized by recreating in each velocity control volume the necessary color fraction data.

-At the start of the velocity advection operations summarized by the operator $\LLL^h_{\rm conv}$ each velocity control volume say $\Omega_{i+1,j,k}$ overlaps two VOF control volumes $\Omega_{i,j,k}$ and $\Omega_{i+1,j,k}$ ( see figure \ref{halffractions}) The following operations are performed:
+In order to apply the above method on the staggered grid, we need the color fraction data in the velocity control volumes.
+At the start of the velocity advection operations, summarized by the operator $\LLL^h_{\rm conv}$, each velocity control volume overlaps two pressure/VOF control volumes, for example $\Omega_{i+1/2,j}$ overlaps $\Omega_{i,j}$ and $\Omega_{i+1,j}$ in the 2D case of Fig. \ref{halffractions}.
+An estimate of the shifted volume fraction $C_{i+1/2,j}$ in $\Omega_{i+1/2,j}$ is then obtained by performing the usual reconstructions in $\Omega_{i,j}$ and $\Omega_{i+1,j}$ and adding the two half-fractions.
+The following operations are then performed at each time step and are summarized in \textbf{Algorithm 1}:

-\begin{enumerate} \item Reconstruction of the volume fractions and density $C^{n}$ and $\rho^{n}$ in the staggered control volumes $\Omega_{i+1/2,j,k}$ corresponding to the momentum component $\rho u_1$, thus obtaining the ``half fractions'' $\tilde C^{n}$ and $\tilde \rho^{n}$. \item Computation of the initial momentum component $\tilde g_1^{n} = \tilde \rho^{n} u_1^{n}$. \item Split advection of the momentum in the $x$ direction using the method in the previous sections to obtain the first component of the new momentum $\hat g_1^{n+1}$. \item Split advection in the $x$ direction of the volume fractions and density in the staggered control volumes using the volume of fluid method to obtain predicted densities $\hat\rho^{n+1,1}$. \item Repeat the previous split advection operations for momentum and density in $y$ and $z$.
-At each time step, the sequence $x, y, z$ is permuted.
-Eventually one obtains $\hat g_1^{n+1}$ and $\hat\rho^{n+1}$. \item Repeat the previous operations for the two other momentum components $g_2$ and $g_3$. \item Extraction of the new velocities components $\U^{*}=\hat \G^{n+1}/\hat\rho^{n+1}$. \item In parallel, computation of $C^{n+1}$ from $C^n$ on the centered cells using the VOF method.
+\begin{enumerate} \item Reconstruction of the interface at time $t_n$ from the data $C^{n}$, and computation of the shifted fraction of Fig. \ref{halffractions} to obtain the ``shifted'' data $C^{n}_q$ and $\rho^{n}_q$ in the staggered control volumes ($q=1,2,3$ is the component index), for example $\rho_1$ in $\Omega_{i+1/2,j,k}$ for the horizontal momentum component $\rho_1 u_1$. \item Computation of the three momentum components $(\rho_q u_q)^{n}$ at time $t_n$. \item Advection of the three momentum components along one coordinate direction, say $x$ direction, using \eqref{sumfmom2} to obtain the updated momentum components $(\rho_q u_q)^{n,1}$ after the first substep. \item Advection with the VOF method of the ``shifted'' volume fraction data $C^{n}_q$ of the staggered control volumes along the $x$ direction to obtain the updated volume fractions $C^{n,1}_q$ and from \eqref{muH} the densities $\rho_q^{n,1}$ after the first substep. \item Extraction of the provisional velocity components $u_q^{n,1}$ after the first substep, $u_q^{n,1} = (\rho_q u_q)^{n,1}/\rho_q^{n,1}$. \item Repeat the previous operations for momentum components, shifted volume fractions and densities, and velocity components for the next two substeps with split advections along the $y$ and $z$ directions.
+Eventually obtain $(\rho_q u_q)^{n+1} = (\rho_q u_q)^{n,3}$ and $\tilde \rho_q^{n+1} = \rho_q^{n,3}$.
+At each time step, the sequence $x, y, z$ is permuted. \item In parallel, computation of $C^{n+1} = C^{n,3}$ on the pressure control volumes using the VOF method. \end{enumerate}